-Genes are made up of specific nucleotide bases (A, T, C and G) which encode for amino acids.
+Genes are made up of specific nucleotide bases (A, T, C and G), which encode for amino acids.
 Every three bases code for a specific amino acid.
-The MECP2 gene has 1497 nucleotide bases (A,T,C,G) that code for the 498 amino acids in the MECP2 protein.
+The MECP2 gene has 1,497 nucleotide bases that code for the 498 amino acids in the MECP2 protein.
 Alterations in the MECP2 gene range from a single letter to large sections of the gene being deleted or inserted.
-(To learn more about the genetics of Rett Syndrome please visit our Genetics Primer.)
+To learn more about the genetics of Rett syndrome please visit our Genetics Primer.

 The CRISPR-Cas system uses two key enzymes to target and repair the mutated portion of genes.
 The first enzyme is a guide RNA that brings the Cas9 enzyme to the proper location in the genome.
 The second enzyme, called Cas9, which acts as a pair of molecular scissors that can cut DNA at specific locations so that bits of DNA can then be added or removed.

 RSRT has invested almost $2 million in gene editing.
 RSRT-driven collaborations, initiatives, and investments have helped to generate all of the following gene editing programs.